 And yet, it’s hard for those born with a few extra confidence genes to build courage in others.
 Skills that come naturally are hardest to teach.

 Apparently, I needed a dose of scared.

 During the last day of Scuba certification, 60 feet under the crystal blue oceans of Bonaire, I stopped breathing.
 Oh, air was flowing.
 But the pristine water suddenly turned dark, and crushed my lungs.
 Panicked, I signaled to Sven, our Scuba instructor.
 “UP!”
 He looked confused.
 Now I signaled more aggressively, “I NEED TO GO UP, NOW.”

 He checked my equipment, looked at me curiously and gently signed “No.” Now more frantic, I started to kick powerfully and swim up.
 He grabbed my BCD, deflated his, and held me down.
 Surfacing too soon would create medical problems.
 He calmly signaled that we would go up, together, and slowly.
-My husband and son watched curiously.
+My family watched curiously.
 Why was mom, a former lifeguard, competitive swimmer and triathlete freaking out?

 7 Ways to Build Courage

 Sven knew how he reacted to my panic mattered.
 He also knew that he couldn’t certify someone who could potentially lose it diving in a remote area of the Island.
 How he reacted below and above the surface made all the difference.

 - Stay calm